supertestnet/hoard/README.md

 > Loss of control of that hot wallet necessitates sweeping all presigned transactions to the likely difficult-to-access recovery wallet.

 This seems like a strange objection.
-"What if an unauthorized person gets your hot wallet" is the whole reason vaults exist, and they offer this solution: if an unauthorized person tries to unvault your money, a timelock gives you an opportunity to stop them by revaulting your money.
+"What if an unauthorized person gets your keys" is the whole reason vaults exist, and they offer this solution: if an unauthorized person tries to unvault your money, a timelock gives you an opportunity to stop them by revaulting your money.
 I think Bryan Bishop's model also lets you send the money to an "even colder" recovery wallet but I don't need to defend someone else's model.

 > Arbitrary vault withdrawal amounts are not possible after the structure of the vault is locked in by presigning.